-Salary risk - If salary increases are higher than assumed in the calculation, the liabilities would increase giving rise to actuarial losses.

 - ix.
-The funding requirements are based on the pension fund's actuarial measurement framework set out in the funding policies of the plan. - x.
-The Group does not expect to make any contributions to its post-employment benefit plans for the year ending 30 June 2024. . - xi.
-The weighted average duration of the defined benefit obligations is 10-12 years at the end of the reporting date (2022: 11-16 years). - xii.
-The monthly contribution for Portable Retirement Gratuity Fund (PRGF) for Group and the Company amounts to MUR 1.9m.
-(2022: MUR 1.5m)
+Salary risk If salary increases are higher than assumed in the calculation, the liabilities would increase giving rise to actuarial losses. - x.
+The funding requirements are based on the pension fund's actuarial measurement framework set out in the funding policies of the plan. - xi.
+The Group does not expect to make any contributions to its post-employment benefit plans for the year ending 30 June 2024. - xii.
+The monthly contribution for Portable Retirement Gratuity Fund (PRGF) for Group amounts to MUR 1.9m (2022: MUR 1.5m).